kkkddder/BuildingNYC/README.md

 ![Add image](https://raw.githubusercontent.com/kkkddder/BuildingNYC/master/Images_ReadMe/InitialResearch.png)

 As we worked on creating a working prototype of our website, and refining our ideas and the layout in various ways, we decided to zero in on the lots in Oakland Beach that were closest to the shore and suffered the most damage from the storm.
 We started with 843 lots.
 But some of these lots had missing information (including ownership and assessed values), so we excluded those lots as part of the data cleaning process (in Excel).
 In the end we had a total of 831 lots for our study site.

 Here is the link for the dataset: https://drive.google.com/drive/folders/1JVgwBgYr7GYqiW1HhKtNC0AUaf_ldbQg?usp=sharing They were extracted from PLUTO (https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page)

 By using the latitude and longitude data for each lot in PLUTO (2017), we were able to find the centroid of each lot in GIS.
 Then we used those coordinates in a Google Maps API to download satellite imagery for each lot.
 We used p5.js to create the large visualization that allows people to hover over each lot and see what each one looks like now (using that 2017 satellite imagery).

 We refined our legend scheme so that it includes: Private Property, State Owned (Housing Trust), Build it Back, SI Blue Belt, and Other Municipal Ownership.
 In the p5 sketch, we first checked for ownership by each of these programs (after first recoding the data in an Excel file).

 Then we checked the Building Area data column in PLUTO.
 If it was zero, that indicates that the lot is vacant.
 If a building area went to 0 in 2013, we concluded that it was destroyed by Sandy (since the hurricane struck in Oct 2012).
 If the building area went to 0 in succeeding years, we considered those demolitions.

-The chart aims to make dramatically visible trends in the timing and effect of the state buy out program, which involved first buying the land and buildings, and then demolishing the homes to make way for wetlands.
-As will be visible in our graphic, houses bought by the state sometimes stood empty for years until the demolition occured.

-Although we could have just shown homes after Hurricane Sandy hit, by going back a few years, we were able to show another approach to flooding control in Oakwood, the Blue Belt, which was still in play years later, and which played a role in securing the state buy out program for Oakwood.

 In the first draft of the prototype, we changed some of the colors and put in a pop up window for those who wanted to dig deeper into the Oakwood Beach story.
 That window included photographs for each stage in the narrative, though later we decided to integrate the narrative more directly into the website in a column running down the left side of the interaction.

-PHOTOTK ![Add image]

 The placement and color scheme were prelimnary: we were mainly focused on getting all the info and making the prototype work in an interactive and smooth manner.
 One question was whether to make the satellite image fixed or relative; if it was fixed we could use the third column real estate, but in the end we preferred the other approach.